Configuring HPE GreenLake SSO SAML Authentication with ADFS

 Step 9: Collecting the HPE GreenLake SAML attributes values

-Once you have finished configuring HPE GreenLake for SAML federation, you need to record the various SAML attribute values that will be required in step 9 to build the user’s roles and permissions using the hpe_ccs_attribute as part of the group membership claim rules in ADFS.
+If you are using session-based authorisation, you can access the various SAML attribute values required in step 10 to build the user’s roles and permissions using the hpe_ccs_attribute as part of the group membership claim rules in ADFS.
+Click the ellipsis of your SAML SSO configuration and select View SAML Attribute to display SAML attribute values:

 You must record:

-- The HPE GreenLake platform Customer ID for each workspace you own
+The HPE GreenLake platform Customer ID for each workspace you own

-Note: This name is misleading, but it represents the workspace ID, which is therefore unique for each workspace
+This name is misleading, but it represents the workspace ID, which is therefore unique for each workspace

-- The ID of each application you wish to access from your AD users.
+The ID of each application you wish to access from your AD users.
 Note that the HPE GreenLake platform ID is always 00000000-0000-0000-0000-000000000000

 Step 10: Adding HPE GreenLake as an ADFS relying party trust